-4.1.1.3.3 Level of Care Two shall be provided for crews in LEO for less than 30 days (e.g., stand alone Space Shuttle missions).
+4.1.3.4 Level of Care Two shall be provided for crews in LEO for less than 30 days.

-4.1.1.4 Level of Care Three
+4.1.4 Level of Care Three

-4.1.1.4.1 A moderate to high level of risk exists that personnel may experience medical problems during training or that portion of the mission.
-Preventive strategies shall be used to a greater degree to reduce the overall risk.
+A moderate to high level of risk exists that personnel may experience medical problems during training or that portion of the mission.

+4.1.4.1 Preventive strategies shall be used to a greater degree to reduce the overall risk.

-4.1.1.4.2 Intervention strategies shall be used to reduce the risk to an acceptable level and shall include an increased level of advanced care in the form of medications or equipment.
+4.1.4.2 Intervention strategies shall be used to reduce the risk to an acceptable level, including an increased level of advanced care in the form of medications or equipment to include limited advanced life support, trauma care, and limited dental care.